 CHD in dogs or Canine Hip Dysplasia is not something that you want to mess around with.
-There are many dogs that are more prone to this health issue than others.
+There are many dogs that are more prone to this health issue than others, like bulldogs for example.
 It is very painful and can decrease a dog’s quality of life in so many ways.
 This is part of the reason why it is so important to learn all you can about hip dysplasia in dogs today.

 Hip Dysplasia Causes

 There are different factors that could cause hip dysplasia.
 Genetics is one of those factors.
 Generally, larger dogs are more prone to this condition than smaller dogs.

 If you have a dog in your household and you think they could have hip dysplasia, there are some symptoms that you should be looking out for.
 These include decreased movement and range of motion and lameness in their backend.
 Another symptom you might notice is your dog having trouble getting up or down the stairs, running, jumping, or standing up.
 A dog with hip dysplasia may also have grating noises in their joints when moving, sway their hips when walking, or experience pain when moving.

 If your dog does have hip dysplasia, it is important to have it diagnosed as soon as possible.
 Your dog should be getting regular veterinarian checkups.
 If you think your dog has this condition, mention it to the veterinarian.
 The veterinarian can do tests and assessments to see if your dog has hip dysplasia.
 Your dog may need to get an x-ray or radiograph, as well.
 This can help to determine the severity of hip dysplasia.

 If your dog is diagnosed with hip dysplasia, there are hip dysplasia dog treatment that the veterinarian might prescribe or recommend.
 Holistic treatment is one option as well as the use of hemp or CBD oils.